camunda/camunda-docs-manual/content/update/minor/74-to-75/index.md

 # Standalone Web Application

-If you use the standalone web application you have to replace the old version with the new one.
+If the standalone web application is in use, the current `war` artifact must be replaced by its new version.

-If you use another database than the default configured H2 in memory you have to follow these steps:
+If a database other than the default H2 database is used, the following steps must be taken:

-1. Undeploy the old version of the standalone web application
+1. Undeploy the current version of the standalone web application
 2. Upgrade the database to the new schema as described in the [database update](#database-updates) section
 3. Reconfigure the database as described in the [installation]({{< relref "installation/standalone-webapplication.md#database-configuration" >}}) section
-4. **Important:** The configured history level was changed to `full` with 7.5.0.
+4. **Important:** The configured history level of the embedded process engine was changed to `full` with 7.5.0.
-   Therefore the database level as to be set to **audit** in the process engine configuration found in
+   In order to restore the previous default configuration, the `historyLevel` property of the embedded process engine must be set to `audit` in the process engine configuration found in

     ```
     WEB-INF/applicationContext.xml
     ```

-    of the war file
+    of the new version of the standalone web application file

     ```
     camunda-webapp-SERVER-standalone-VERSION.war